Nasta

 300 kW

 The ZE490 electric excavator has been specifically adapted for maritime operations, as it will be working aboard one of Seaworks’ vessels.
 The machine can also be configured for land-based applications and customized to meet specific project needs.
-The machine at Seaworks operates only on cable with a recommended battery supply of 300A.
+The machine at Seaworks is powered from the ship’s battery-backed AC-grid.

 Nasta and Hitachi have worked closely to adapt existing technology to the challenging Norwegian conditions.
 The emission-free excavators are developed with Nordic weather conditions in mind, and their robust design ensures reliability even during demanding operations.
 This makes them ideal for construction projects across the country, from urban areas to more challenging terrain, such as aboard a boat.